s-baumann/StochasticIntegrals.jl/README.md

 ```
 ItoSet = ito_set(brownian_correlation_matrix, brownian_ids, ito_integrals)
 ```
 In this format we can access the volatility of any of the ito integrals at any point.
-We would ussually be more interested in the statistical properties of the ito integrals at a point forward in time.
+We would usually be more interested in the statistical properties of the ito integrals at a point forward in time.
 This can be done by generating a covariance_at_date object.
 We must first specify the start and end limits on each integral.
 Below we look at the integrals  between 0.0 and 2.0.
 More generally time can be specified in Dates format.
 See testing